biglotteryfund/blf-alpha/docs/application-forms/under10k/questions.md

 This document provides a high-level overview of each question that is asked on the "Apply for funding under £10,000" form.

+People can answer the questions in any order they like.
+Some questions depend on others (e.g. the country determines how long we need to asses your application) but for the most part you can answer in any order.

 ## Project details

 We ask for the following project details:

 -   **Project name:** Required field.
 No more than 80 characters (Salesforce limit)
 -   **Project country:** e.g. England, Scotland, Northern Ireland, Wales
--   **Project location:** The options provided are dependent on the project country.
+-   **Project location:** Asks where the project mainly takes place e.g. West Midlands.
+The options provided are dependent on the project country.
--   **Project location description:** Free text description of the location
+-   **Project location description:** Allows the customer to also describe the location of the project in their own words.
 -   **Project postcode:** Must be a valid postcode

 ## Project dates